-Surgery involves coagulating of blood vessels, and increased activity of any kind may open these vessels leading to a bleed, or hematoma.
-Activity that increases your pulse or heart rate may cause additional bruising, swelling, and the need for return to surgery to control bleeding.
+Since surgery involves the coagulation of blood vessels, increased activity of any kind may open these vessels leading to bleeding or hematoma.
+Activity that increases your pulse or heart rate may cause additional bruising, swelling, and the need for additional surgery to control bleeding.
 It is wise to refrain from intimate physical activities until your physician states it is safe.